piccolomo/plotext/docs/source/date.rst

 Candlestick Plot
 ----------------

-To plot a candlestick chart, use :func:`plotext.candlestick`.
+To plot a candlestick chart, use ``candlestick``.
 It takes a single dictionary with string keys date, open, close, high, low, where each value is a sequence.

-The function returns a signal that can be further configured (for example with :meth:`.label() <plotext._signal.signal.signal_class.label>`) and then passed to :func:`plotext.draw`.
+The method returns a signal that can be further configured (for example with :meth:`.label() <plotext._signal.signal.signal_class.label>`) and then passed to ``draw``.

 Here is an example, which requires the ``yfinance`` package: